DanielBMarkham/Info-Ops/manuscript/chapter11.md

 This is the most abstract part of the book, and also the most important.
 Everything else hinges off understanding the concepts so far and in the next couple of chapters.

 I've been using these concepts for over twenty years, and the more I use them, the more useful they become.
 Although we'll pivot and do a lot of talking about technology development in the chapters to come, I have yet to run into a field of study where what we've learned so far isn't applicable.
 The more you play with them, the more usefulness you get from them.
+Anytime you're trying to understand a system[^11-0], whether in the past, present, or future, from pyramid-building to ice-cream trucks, this works.

+[^11-0]: Technically a formal, consistent system, like a machine, business, mathematical transform, or computer program.
+It doesn't work with squishy, inconsistent systems, like trying to decide with your spouse on where to go to eat tonight.
+(Sadly -- although it might not hurt trying!)

 Pretty cool stuff.